Easy English Muffin Toasting Bread Recipe

 Pro tip: If you're making this bread in the winter, know that it may take longer for the dough to rise.

-Enjoy your delicious, homemade, preservative-free, perfect-for-toasting english muffin bread!!!
+Enjoy your delicious, homemade, preservative-free, perfect-for-toasting English muffin bread!!!

 This recipe will quickly become your favorite.
-The smell filling your house as it bakes, the pride of having made something from scratch, the superior toast for your morning rush – these things add up.
+The smell filling your house as it bakes, the pride of having made something from scratch, and the superior toast for your morning rush – these things add up.

-On mornings when the kids are melting down by 7am, work emails are already piling up, or you just need an extra moment of peace, toasting a slice of this bread feels like a small act of self-care.
+On mornings when the kids are melting down by 7 AM, work emails are already piling up, or you just need an extra moment of peace, toasting a slice of this bread feels like a small act of self-care.

 Happy baking, flower friends. ✨